 Church of Saint Nicholas and the Lycian Tombs

-Group composition: from 1 to 8 people
+Group size: 1 to 8 people

 Duration of the excursion: 8 hours.